Our First Two Years

 So now that we have new fields and new barns, we are not only setup for the animals we have in our care but for many future ones too.
 Each new rescue often needs something special so my mind is always turning with ideas to do better for the animals.

 We didn't wait long after moving here and just 2 months, we rescued both Hopie and Chief.
 I had barely unpacked boxes in my house when I was feeding Hopie by a syringe every couple of hours.
 And look at her today.
 As tired as I get, I always are wanting to help more animals.

-Since our Little Buckets got underway, we have saved 10 goats, 3 horses, 2 dogs, 6 cats, 2 calves, 2 donkeys with our little Willow being born here.
+Since our Little Buckets got underway, we have saved goats, several with special needs, horses, dogs, cats, calves, and donkeys with our little Willow being born here.
 We have had triumphant stories as well as great loss.
 The days are not only long but stressful, caring and worrying about an entire farm full of children.
 Each animal is my child and I would do anything for them.
 We have our cuts and goopy eyes, we treat.
 They see their vet each year for a check-up.
 They eat healthy and any supplements they might need.
 They play ball, take naps, and frolic so happily.
 They get the care and love they deserve and the care and love I wish I could give all animals.

 We have big dreams for many future rescues and we honestly would not be able to continue to save lives without the help amazing people that follow and help support our mission.
 When I say we can save lives together, it truly is that.
 I might take care of their daily care but your support allows me to continue to save precious lives.
 I will be forever grateful not only for the support we get but for all the love and messages I receive.
 This is not an easy life, but knowing I have so many people who believe in me and our mission helps more than you will ever know.

 About the Founder